 Parkway’s mission is food with a sense of community.
 Just like the original intention of the Plaza Art Fair, we exist as a gathering space.
 Life can be hard, work can be weary and weeks can be long.
 We wanted a space to refuel and relax, to have great food and even better company; so we built that place.
 Much like the Plaza Art Fair, Parkway is a place for people to celebrate each other.

-There are a couple places you can find Parkway during the Plaza Art Fair KC.
+There are a couple places you can find Parkway during the Plaza Art Fair 2020.

 - Jefferson Street and Ward Parkway: Look for the restaurant that is kind of shaped like a triangle on this heavily trafficked corner.
 You can’t miss us.
 The open-air dining area and bar make for a perfect September Saturday.
 Come enjoy our take on elevated comfort foods in a setting built for conversation.
-Or, if you’re looking for something different, head downstairs to The Lounge, our concert and event space.
+Or, if you’re looking for something different, head downstairs to the Scarlet Room, our lounge and event space.

 - The Plaza Art Fair Booth: Aside from the amazing artists on display, there are also more than 20 restaurant booths around the district for the Plaza Art Fair.
-Parkway’s booth was a huge hit in 2018, and we were awarded the prize of best booth by the art fair.
+Parkway’s booth has been previously awarded the prize of best booth by the art fair.
 We serve a limited menu of Parkway’s biggest hits, as well as beer, wine and cocktails.
 Check back for our specific booth location as the Kansas City Plaza Art Fair gets closer.

 - The After Party: The Plaza Art Fair shuts down at 10, but you don’t have to go home just yet.
 Parkway hosts a 10 p.m.–midnight after party on Friday and Saturday after the fair.
-Swing by for drinks, late-night snacks and music.
+Swing by for drinks and a late-night snack, plus live music from local bands.
 It’s the perfect way to end a great day seeing art and experiencing the best of KC community.

 Make a Reservation for the KC Plaza Art Fair